SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

 guy3.work();

 var expectedGuy3Output = \[
-'bojan scheduled a meeting.',
+'Jake scheduled a meeting.',
-'bojan is preparing a quarterly report.',
+'Jake is preparing a quarterly report.',
-'bojan scheduled a meeting.',
+'Jake scheduled a meeting.',
-'bojan is preparing a quarterly report.',
+'Jake is preparing a quarterly report.',
-'bojan scheduled a meeting.',
+'Jake scheduled a meeting.',
-'bojan is preparing a quarterly report.'
+'Jake is preparing a quarterly report.'
 \];

 compareArrays(expectedGuy3Output, log, "Manager's work wasn't logged.");